 Is seed a pest risk?

 A pest risk analysis (PRA) is the evaluation of available scientific information that allows countries to prescribe and adopt phytosanitary measures to protect plant health within their territories.
-It is the foundation for fact-based and proportionate phytosanitary regulations instituted by a country.
-However, in practice PRAs are difficult to do.
-Many countries do not have the resources to perform all the PRAs needed – neither in a reasonable period of time nor with the thoroughness they require.
-Often they are not specific to seed for sowing.
-PRAs for seed for sowing must take into consideration that some pests may not be transmitted from the seed to the plant grown from that seed.
+It is the foundation for fact-based and proportionate phytosanitary regulations instituted by a given country.
+However, in practice PRAs are difficult to perform.
+Indeed, many countries do not have the necessary resources to perform all the PRAs needed – neither within a reasonable timeframe nor with the thoroughness required.
+Additionally, they are often not specific to seeds used for sowing.
+The PRAs for seed sowing must take into consideration that some pests are not always transmitted from the seed to the plant grown from that particular seed.

 The rationale for phytosanitary measures

-Identification of an organism and pathway: Even though certain pests may be associated with a given species of plant, far fewer are actually directly associated with the seed of the species in question.
-The PRA should determine if the seed is a pathway for the introduction and spread of regulated pests and may lead to establishment of regulated pests in the PRA area.
+Identification of an organism and pathway.
+Even though certain pests may be associated with a given plant species, far fewer are actually associated directly with the seed of the species in question.
+The PRA should determine if seed is a pathway for the introduction and spread of regulated pests and if it may lead to the establishment of regulated pests in the PRA area.

-Pest risk management, i.e. identification of phytosanitary measures that (alone or in combination) reduce the risk to an acceptable level: The seed business today uses many recognized risk reduction and prevention measures for seed pests of concern, such as seed certification schemes, resistant varieties, seed testing and seed treatments.
+Pest risk management, which identifies the phytosanitary measures that (alone or in combination) reduce the pest risk to an acceptable level.
+The seed business today uses many recognized risk reduction and prevention measures for seed pests of concern, such as seed certification schemes, resistant varieties, seed testing or seed treatments.

-The database will be updated as and when more pest lists are completed or new information is available.
+The ISF regulated pest list database is updated as and when more pest lists are completed, or new information is available.
 It is not expected that changes will be notified.
 In case of any litigation, ISF will not be held liable for the use of the database.